Without a doubt, you’ve heard the term wetter is better. This is super relevant when it comes to sexual activities.

-1. Why is sex lube so important?
+1. Why are lubes for sex so important?

 Before we get started, I want to mention that sex lubricants aren’t just for sex.
 They’re also used on sex toys of all sorts.
 Aside from using them with my girlfriend from time to time, they serve double duty for my prostate toys, masturbators, sex dolls and sometimes on my hand when masturbating solo!